-The department strongly encourages students to take advantage of the opportunity to live and study abroad.
-Accordingly, required courses have been scheduled to allow students to complete the major and spend a semester off campus.
-Students should carefully plan out their program of study in advance with their advisors.
-University of Canterbury offers communication sciences and disorders courses, but these should be planned with academic advisors, as well.
+The department strongly encourages majors to take advantage of the opportunity to live and study abroad.
+Accordingly, required courses have been scheduled to allow students to spend a semester off campus.
+However, Communication Sciences and Disorders courses are rarely available during foreign travel, so students should carefully plan in advance with their advisors.